Build From Scratch

 }

-Building adn running the Application
+Building and running the Application

 Build your application: